 What if I can’t or don’t find an externship?

-NIU can help!
-Please contact Professor Maloney and she will be happy to assist you, particularly with organizations that have a good relationship with NIU.
-She can also assist you in learning about organizations that match your interests that may be seeking externs, as well as offer resume and cover letter advice.
+The College of Law can help!
+Please contact Greg Anderson and he will be happy to assist you, particularly with organizations that have a good relationship with Northern Law.
+He can also assist you in learning about organizations that match your interests that may be seeking externs, as well as offer resume and cover letter advice.
 However, you may not find everything you want in a placement that is available and conducive to your schedule.
 It is best to plan ahead well in advance of the time you will be applying.

 Can I repeat the same general civil or criminal externship in a new semester?

 Generally, no. The exception to this rule is if you can demonstrate that the experience will be "substantially different" than the one you had the previous semester.
 This generally means switching departments and/or supervisors so that the substance of the legal work changes.

 Placements may also be available in the summer for 24 hours per week for eight weeks (three credit hours).
-The program is limited to students who have taken or are concurrently enrolled in Lawyering Skills or Trial Advocacy and Professional Responsibility.
+Pre-/co-requisites for this externship are Professional Responsibility and Lawyering Skills.
+Trial Advocacy is a recommended course for students planning on this externship, as well.
 2L students must have a GPA of 2.8 or higher to participate.

 Students in the externship are supervised directly by experienced assistant state's attorneys and assistant public defenders.
 They are allowed and encouraged to use 711 licenses to appear in court for motions, hearings, and trials.
 Externs are able to use the pre-trial skills they have acquired in the Lawyering Skills course and the trial skills they have learned in the Trial Advocacy Course.